 I was half-writing this review in my head when I clicked play, and the awkwardly unfunny opening scene (shown in the none-too inspiring trailer below) did little to curb my growing smugness.
 Yet once it got going, this call-back heavy comeback ended up being surprisingly good – even if it relies way more on fond memories of now decades-old flicks rather than doing much new.
 Not that this is necessarily a problem, given it’s clearly intended to be a love letter to his fans along with his family.
 And besides, in an age when everything from Star Wars to Halloween has been returned to its roots, why not Jay and Silent Bob too?

 When the first footage dropped I figured it was going to be sad to see our now aged heroes growing old disgracefully.
 There’s certainly a bit of that, with the makeup team not even trying to disguise how rough Mewes looks nowadays.
 However, it’s all presented with such a knowing wink, and warmth for the View Askew universe, that it’s hard to take it too seriously.
-This isn’t about them coming to terms with mortality as much as celebrating what they have: each other, new friends and a whole load of grass.
+This isn’t about them coming to terms with mortality and the youth they’ve lost as much as celebrating what they have: each other, new friends and a whole load of grass.
 Smith movies tend to occupy one of two styles.
 We’ve got the sentimental slacker coming of age flicks, such as Clerks, Chasing Amy and sort of Dogma.
 Then there are the live Loony-Toons on weed stylings of Mallrats and Jay and Silent Bob Strike Back.
 Reboot falls nicely into the latter camp, with every character being ridiculous and every situation mined for its juvenile potential.
-There’s still some heart behind the cock and balls though, with Jay and his estranged daughter’s relationship played with sincerity.
-It even borders on touching when as the disjointed narrative builds to a sweet denouement which skilfully tying its themes about old glories and family together.
+There’s still some heart behind the cock and balls though, with Jay and his estranged daughter’s relationship getting played with sincerity.
+It even borders on touching when the disjointed narrative builds to a sweet denouement, which skilfully ties its themes of old glories and family together.
 So we see some satisfying arcs.

 Nonetheless, he’s got every reason to feel pleased with himself – because, despite the many things wrong with it, Jay and Silent Bob Reboot works pretty darn well.
-It isn’t easy to do something so silly so well: Mewes’ own directorial debut Madness in the Method sure as heck didn’t, despite the same knack for in-jokes and low brow larks.
+It isn’t easy to make something so silly so watchable: Mewes’ own directorial debut Madness in the Method sure as heck wasn’t, despite the same knack for in-jokes and low brow larks.
 But then this is an imperfect filmmaker who knows his strengths.
-More than that, it’s an imperfect filmmaker who is totally at ease with himself and wants to share this with us.
-I know a lot of people who used to dig him will consider this an inelegant, self-congratulatory and lazy regression, which maybe it is to an extent.
+More than that, it’s an imperfect filmmaker who is totally at ease with himself for being one and wants to share this with us.
+I know a lot of people who used to dig him will consider this an inelegant, self-congratulatory, lazy regression – which maybe it is to an extent.
 Or they’ll want him to hurry the hell up with Moose Jaws, or the dozen other projects he’s gone back on.
 But for those of us who never wanted to stop hanging out in front of the Quick Stop, it’s a welcome reunion.
 Snoogins.

 Jay and Silent Bob Reboot is available on VOD.